Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 How much can you save on an English teacher salary in Korea

-But wait, there’s more and you’ll most likely earn more than this.
+But wait, there’s more.
+You’ll most likely earn more than this if you teach English in Korea.

 Severance pay: Upon completion of a 12-month contract, you receive a bonus which is equivalent to 1 month’s salary.